Dr Lucy Waldron

 Scientific Editor British Poultry Science

 Dr Lucy Waldron started working in the animal feed industry in 1991, after completing a BSc Hons degree at the University of Lancaster, UK, where she studied biological sciences, specialising in animal physiology, biochemistry and microbiology.
-From 1992 – 1995 she completed a PhD at Harper Adams University College in the UK where she developed methods for modeling digestion of cereals in monogastric animals, developing and comparing in vivo and in vitro methods for assessing energy release from starches and digestion characteristics of cereals.
+From 1992 – 1995 she completed a PhD at Harper Adams University College in the UK where she developed methods for modeling digestion of different cereal varieties in monogastric animals, developing and comparing in vivo and in vitro methods for assessing energy release from starches and digestion characteristics of cereals.

 Dr Shay Rutherford